AO-StreetArt/Python-OSC-Tools/README.md

 - SendOscMsg.py: Send an OSC Message to a server.
 Execute the script with no parameters or with the parameter "help" (ie. python3 SendOscMsg.py help) to see the format required
 - OSC-HelloWorldServer.py: A Hello World Server via OSC listening on IP 127.0.0.1, port 5005

+##Install

+- pip install python-osc
+- download the source code and move it to a safe location

+##License
+MIT License